Lactose intolerance is gastrointestinal upset after having foods that have lactose. Lactose is a sugar found in milk and other dairy foods.

+Lactase is a digestive enzyme that breaks down lactose so the body can absorb it.
 Some people are born unable to make lactase.
-Others develop the intolerance over time.
+Others make less over time.

 |Copyright © Nucleus Medical Media, Inc.|

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 These tests may be done to help make the diagnosis:

 - Lactose breath hydrogen test to measure hydrogen in the breath after a person has lactose

 - Lactose tolerance test to check the sugar levels in the blood after a person has lactose

 The doctor may also advise not eating lactose for a month to see whether symptoms stop.